hashgraph/hedera-forking/INTERNALS.md

         +burnToken(...)
     }

-    note for HtsSystemContractJson "HTS emulation\nthat fills its state\nfrom a JSON data source" HtsSystemContract <|-- HtsSystemContractJson : inherits
+    note for HtsSystemContractJson "HTS emulation\nthat fills its state\nfrom a JSON data source.\nThis is used by the Foundry library."
+    HtsSystemContract <|-- HtsSystemContractJson : inherits
     class HtsSystemContractJson{
         +setMirrorNodeProvider(...)